 Nicholas is passionate about creating highly effective organisations in which each individual can thrive.
 His expertise bridges people, operations and communications to support the Theolytics team to revolutionise patient care.
 Previously with Opus Energy, Nicholas has experience in areas including multi-channel marketing, event management and communications.
 He has also worked in various administrative support roles, and has been an active volunteer for heritage and wildlife charities.
 Nicholas holds a BA (Hons) in English and Italian Literature from the University of Warwick.

-Sterenn has expertise in molecular biology and next generation sequencing, and is excited to explore how innovations in these fields can revolutionise the drug discovery process and pipeline.
+Sterenn has expertise in molecular biology and next generation sequencing, and is excited to explore how the application of innovations in these fields can revolutionise the drug discovery process and pipeline.
 Sterenn has over eight years of experience in therapeutics discovery.
-Prior to joining Theolytics, she created and established a bespoke single-cell next generation sequencing pipeline as a Principal Scientist at Immunocore.
-Furthermore, while at the UCL Institute of Ophthalmology she contributed to the discovery of new therapeutic monoclonal antibodies.
+Prior to joining Theolytics, she created and established a bespoke single-cell next generation sequencing pipeline at Immunocore.
+Furthermore, while at the UCL Institute of Ophthalmology she contributed to the discovery of a new therapeutic monoclonal antibody.
 Sterenn has a PhD in Physics from the University of Exeter.

 Matthew enjoys supporting efficient, fun and successful teams to translate innovative research into effective cancer therapies.
 Formerly with Canterbury District Health Board in New Zealand, Matthew has over twenty years’ experience of researching diseases including brain cancer, immunodeficiency and rheumatoid arthritis.
 Matthew has worked in world-class medical laboratories in London, New Zealand and Australia, leading large teams on complex projects to deliver the best possible service for patients.
 Matthew has a PhD in Biochemistry from the University of Durham.